INTEGRATED DESIGN 1 - 2018/9

 The learning and teaching strategy is designed to:

-This module brings together different aspects of Civil Engineering, introduced to the students throughout the duration of Level 1, to be applied to a realistic design project.
-It runs in parallel with ENG1076 in which the students are taught the principles of structural analysis and design which they then apply to a real case structure considered as part of the group work.
-Furthermore, it gives the opportunity to the students to utilise their knowledge acquired in ENG1074 in terms of sustainability principles and health and safety in design and construction within the group project.
+Bring together different aspects of Civil Engineering, introduced to the students throughout the duration of Level 1, to be applied to a realistic design project.
+It runs in parallel with ENG1076 in which the students are taught the principles of structural analysis and design which they then apply to a real case structure considered as part of the conceptual structural design.
+Furthermore, this module gives the opportunity to the students to utilise their knowledge acquired in ENG1074 in terms of sustainability principles and health and safety in design and construction.

-The delivery of the module starts with lectures/tutorials through which the links between ENG1076 and the group project is highlighted.
-This is complemented by CAD workshops/tutorials.
-The first part of the module involves the structural design of a realistic project (e.g. building, car-park, bridge) which is carried out through independent group work for which feedback is provided during the tutorial sessions from academic staff.
-It focuses on detailed structural design as well as health and safe constructional planning and detailed production of design drawings.
+The delivery of the module starts with lectures/tutorials through which the links between ENG1076 and the case studies is being highlighted.
+This is complemented by sketching/CAD workshops and tutorials.
+The first part of the module involves the conceptual structural design of a realistic project (e.g. building, car-park, bridge) which is carried out through independent group work for which feedback is provided during the tutorial sessions from academic staff.
+It also focuses on health and safety constructional planning and production of design drawings.
 Sustainability is considered in a qualitative manner.

 Parallel to the above, the concept of lattice spatial structures is being introduced to the students during the first week as an introduction to the DAD Project.
-Then each group develops their ideas both independently and in the lab meeting supervised by academics, while they have access to small scale physical models, as well the actual structural elements.
-The groups present their design and submit the project documents in week 6 to be exchanged with other groups.
-Later in a second group meeting, they practice the construction and finalise the plan for the final assembly/dismantling, taking place at the end of semester.
-The Project will conclude with an invited lecture by professionals in the field of design and construction of spatial structures.
+Then each group develops their ideas both independently and in the lab meeting supervised by academics, where they have access to small scale physical models, as well the actual structural elements.
+The groups present their design and submit the project documents to be given to another group.
+Later in a second group meeting, they practice the construction of a structure designed by another group and finalise the plan for the assembly/dismantling, taking place at the end of semester.
+The Project will conclude with an invited lecture by professionals in the field of design and construction of spatial structures, as well as providing feedback on the group performance.

 The learning and teaching methods include:

-Supervised group meetings on DAD Project (4 hours)
+Lectures and group meetings on DAD Project (10 hours)

 Assembly/dismantling and presentation on DAD Project (5 hours)